mravanelli/pytorch-kaldi/README.md

 - Tutorials on TIMIT and Librispeech Datasets.

 ## Prerequisites
 1. If not already done, install Kaldi (http://kaldi-asr.org/).
 As suggested during the installation, do not forget to add the path of the Kaldi binaries into $HOME/.bashrc.
-For instace, make sure that .bashrc contains the following paths:
+For instance, make sure that .bashrc contains the following paths:
 ```
 export KALDI_ROOT=/home/mirco/kaldi-trunk
 PATH=$PATH:$KALDI_ROOT/tools/openfst